East Liverpool, Ohio: Education

-Kent State University has been operating a satellite campus, Kent State University at East Liverpool, since 1965.
-In tandem with the Kent State Salem campus, more than 20 degrees are offered, including 12 bachelor's degrees.
+Kent State University at East Liverpool, a satellite campus of Kent State University, was established in 1965.
+In tandem with Kent State Salem, more than 20 post-secondary degrees are offered, including 12 bachelor's degrees.
 New Castle School of Trades opened a downtown campus in 2016.

 Media

 East Liverpool was once home to several newspapers in the 1800s, but most were consolidated into The Review, which today serves chiefly southern Columbiana County and northern Hancock County.
 Additionally, the Morning Journal out of Lisbon reports in the area.

 The radio station WOHI 1490 AM has broadcast from the city since December 1, 1949, and is marketed as a classic hits station.
 The city also had a station on the FM dial 104.3, WOGI, but its license was moved to Moon Township, Pennsylvania, in 2000 and now serves the Pittsburgh radio market.
 Both stations were launched by the former East Liverpool Broadcasting Company.